 Students in Ohio who score at least a '3' on an AP exam are guaranteed college credit at any Ohio public institution of higher education.
 The exact number of credits and how those credits will apply towards a degree vary from school to school, but they usually count towards the general education curriculum requirements.

-As of 2011, the fee for each AP course exam is $87.
-Students who need assistance paying for exams should check their eligibility for a fee-reduced exam for $22 or a fee waiver by talking to their guidance counselor.
+As of 2021, the fee for each AP course exam is $95.
+Students who need assistance paying for exams should check their eligibility for a fee-reduced exam or a fee waiver by talking to their guidance counselor.

 - Transfer to Degree Guarantee: Advanced Placement - If you have earned a score of "3" or higher on an AP test, you are guaranteed to receive college credit, mainly in general education areas, upon entrance to any of Ohio’s public institutions of higher education.

 - Ohio Department of Higher Education: Advanced Placement - Information about how AP credit works at Ohio public institutions.